- Location: North Carolina

 For further details about getting your learner's permit, see Driver Education.

 Once you have your permit, the next step is to practice driving.
-You can drive with a supervising driver in the front seat (and no other passengers) from 5 a.m.-9 p.m.
-Six months after receiving your Level One permit, you can drive anytime with your supervising driver.
+Between 5 a.m. and 9 p.m., you can drive with a supervising driver in the front seat (and no other passengers).
+At least 6 months after receiving your Level One permit, you can drive anytime with your supervising driver.

 Who Can Supervise?

 Your supervising driver must be your parent, grandparent, guardian, or a responsible person approved by your parent or guardian.
-Supervising drivers must be at least 21, have a valid driver license, and must have been licensed for at least five years.
+Supervising drivers must have a valid driver license, and must have been licensed for at least 5 years.

 The next step is passing your road test.
-To be eligible, you must have your learner's permit for 12 months with no convictions of moving violations or seatbelt infractions within the preceding six months.
+To be eligible, you must have your learner's permit for 12 months with no convictions of moving violations, mobile phone or seatbelt infractions within the preceding 6 months.

-Once you meet these requirements, and are at least 16 years old but younger than 18, you can apply for your Level Two provisional license.
-Pass the driving test and receive your license, and you can drive without supervision from 5 a.m.-9 p.m., and whenever you are driving to or from work or any volunteer fire, rescue or EMS opportunities.
+Once you meet these requirements, and are at least 16 years old but younger than 18 years old, you can apply for your Level 2 provisional license.
+Pass the driving test and receive your license, and you can drive without supervision between 5 a.m. and 9 p.m., and whenever you are driving to or from work or any volunteer fire, rescue or EMS opportunities.

-Six months after you receive your license, if you have no convictions of moving violations or seat belt infractions within the previous six months, you can get your Level Three license, giving you full, unsupervised driving privileges.
+6 months after you receive your license, if you have no convictions of moving violations or seat belt infractions, you can get your Level 3 license, giving you full, unsupervised driving privileges.

 This summary of the steps to take to get licensed is only the beginning.
 For more details, you should read the North Carolina Driver's Handbook online or visit your local driver license office to pick up a printed copy.

-Level One and Level Two permits automatically expire on your 18th birthday.
-If you allow either one to expire you can reapply for a new permit at any DMV office.
+Level 1 and Level 2 permits automatically expire on your 18th birthday.
+If you allow either to expire, you can reapply for a new permit at any NC DOT office.